aaguirrem18/fullstack_sf_node/README.md

 <h3>Symfony:</h3>

 Apache, PHP  7, Mysql<br/>
-you could start use Laragon server to get a fast deploy<br/>
+you could start it using Laragon server to get a fast deploy<br/>

 https://laragon.org/download/